Stock errors occur when stock of an item increases between inventories without an explanation. Possible reasons include:

 Incorrect Date & Time

 When adding your invoices, make sure you enter the correct date and time they were received.
+This way they apply to the correct inventory period.

 The start time of your inventory count is considered the cutoff point for an inventory period.